MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

 #### 3.1.1 Integrate React Native iOS

-1. Run `pod install` from iOS directory to install CocoaPods dependencies.
+1. Run `pod install --repo-update` from iOS directory to install CocoaPods dependencies.

 2. Create a new file with the name `AppCenter-Config.plist` with the following content and replace `{APP_SECRET_VALUE}` with your app secret value.
 Don't forget to add this file to the Xcode project (right-click the app in Xcode and click **Add files to <App Name>...**).